Should A Song Have Periods

 The Performer's Perspective: Delivering the Lyrics

 The decision to use or omit punctuation also has implications for the performer.
-A punctuated lyric might require a more deliberate and nuanced delivery, allowing the singer to emphasize pauses and inflection points.
+A punctuated lyric might require a more deliberate and nuanced delivery, allowing the singer to highlight pauses and inflection points.
 Conversely, a punctuation-free lyric might encourage a more rapid-fire, energetic delivery, capturing the momentum of the music.
 A skilled performer can use punctuation—or its absence—to enhance the emotional impact of their performance, adding their unique interpretation to the songwriter's creative vision.

 The Listener's Experience: Decoding the Message

 The listener's experience is ultimately shaped by the interplay of music, lyrics, and performance.
 Punctuation, or lack thereof, directly influences how easily the listener can understand and interpret the lyrics.
-Punctuated lyrics tend to be more immediately accessible, allowing the listener to focus more on the emotional impact and the musicality.
+Now, punctuated lyrics tend to be more immediately accessible, allowing the listener to focus more on the emotional impact and the musicality.
 Conversely, unpunctuated lyrics can require more active engagement, demanding a closer listening experience that involves filling in the blanks and interpreting the meaning based on context, rhythm, and the performer's delivery.

 Genre Considerations: Punctuation and Musical Style